cs531-f19/cs531-f19.github.io/_includes/grading.md

 ## Grading

 The class grade will consist of 5 Assignments of 20 points each.
-Each assignment will be demoed in class.
 Late assignments lose 3 points for every 24 hours they are late unless prior arrangements are made with the instructor.
 Readings and assignment descriptions will be released on a rolling basis during the semester.

 <table>